European shares rise as firmer miners offset Brexit, HSBC concerns

 HSBC's shares.

-is still down nearly 10 percent since the start of 2016 due to
+down nearly 10 percent since the start of 2016 due to concerns

 Germany's DAX gained 1.9 percent and France's CAC